axshen/SKA-SDC2-SoFiA/README.md

 SoFiA-X is publicly available for download from [GitHub](https://github.com/AusSRC/SoFiAX).
 Additional information on how to install and use SoFiA-X is available in the README file in the GitHub repository.
 As setting up SoFiA-X is non-trivial, we will refrain from providing further information here and instead refer the reader to the SoFiA-X repository for further instructions.

-### Alternative 2: Merging Catalogues With Python + Topcat
+### Alternative 2: Merging Catalogues With Python + TOPCAT

-Another option of merging the output catalogues from the individual SoFiA instances is to use a combination of Python scripts and functionality provided by [Topcat](http://www.star.bris.ac.uk/~mbt/topcat/).
+Another option of merging the output catalogues from the individual SoFiA instances is to use a combination of Python scripts and functionality provided by [TOPCAT](http://www.star.bris.ac.uk/~mbt/topcat/).
 This does not require the use of SoFiA-X and may therefore be the preferred method for most users.
 A Python script for **concatenating** the individual output catalogue files is available in `scripts/concatenate_catalogues.py`.
 This script can simply be copied into the same directory where the indivual output catalogues are located and then be launched via

 ```
 python concatenate_catalogues.py
 ```

 to concatenate all 80 catalogues into a single output catalogue named `merged_catalogue.xml`.
-The merged catalogue can be loaded into Topcat to remove any potential **duplicate detections** from regions of overlap between individual instances.
+The merged catalogue can be loaded into TOPCAT to remove any potential **duplicate detections** from regions of overlap between individual instances.

 ```
 topcat merged_catalogue.xml
 ```

 Once loaded, the first step will be to discard all detections that are **cut off** at the spatial or spectral boundary of a region by retaining only those detections with a quality flag value of 0.
-This can be achieved by creating a new **row subset** in Topcat with the following settings:
+This can be achieved by creating a new **row subset** in TOPCAT with the following settings:

 * Subset Name: `clean`
 * Expression: `flag < 1`

-Next, we need to select the new subset in the Topcat **main window** by setting:
+Next, we need to select the new subset in the TOPCAT **main window** by setting:

 * Row Subset: `clean`

-The remaining sources can then be cross-matched using Topcat’s **Internal Match** algorithm with the following settings:
+The remaining sources can then be cross-matched using TOPCAT’s **Internal Match** algorithm with the following settings:

 * Algorithm: Sky + X
 * Max Error: `10.5` (arcsec)